nemgf/Portfolio/README.md

 💡 Hello, I'm Fer!
 I've been creating user-friendly designs as a Graphic Designer first, then moved into Web Design, now as a User Experience Designer.
 But what I do best is understanding people's needs and turning them into great experiences.

 In 2013, I transitioned to HVAC, collaborating with great people to deliver client-specific solutions, ensuring good communication as I managed on-site and remote teams.
-By 2022, I circled back to design, specializing in UX.
+By 2022, I circled back to design, specializing in UX, and collaborating in agile frameworks with multidisciplinary teams.

 I've realized it's more than designing interfaces, it's about empathizing with people.